-As part of a NSF SBIR Phase I grant in 2016, infinut's rigorous research pilot showed a large improvement (Cohen's D:1.24, p<.001) in test scores for topics that students played in the app.
+As part of a NSF SBIR Phase I grant in 2016, infinut's rigorous research pilot showed a large improvement (Cohen's D:1.24, p<.001) in test scores for topics that students completed in the app, playing 30 minutes a week for 3 months.
 Students in the lowest 10th percentile improved the most (by 24 percentile points) as compared to similar students in the control group.
 ELL (English Language Learners) students benefited because the visual and audio cues remove any requirement for reading fluency at the Kindergarten level.

-infinut Math teaches math concepts using touch manipulatives that are proven to improve understanding of concepts.
-Kindergarten Math School provides complete coverage of the Common Core requirements for Kindergarten-level math.
+infinut Math teaches math concepts using touch manipulatives that are proven to improve understanding of concepts. infinut Math School provides complete coverage of the Common Core requirements for each grade (K & 1st available now).
 An easy-to-use interface allows teachers to assign specific lessons to students and identify those needing real-time intervention.

-Teachers, try Kindergarten Math School for FREE for 3 months.
-Principals, try it FREE for 3 months with 1 teacher and up to 10 students.
+Teachers, try infinut Math School for FREE for 3 months.
+Principals, try it FREE for 3 months with 1 classroom.

-Kindergarten Math Home consists of 30 lessons with a total of 600 exercises covering the full kindergarten math curriculum.
-The FREE version includes three lessons with a total of 60 exercises.
-Download Kindergarten Math Home today and see your child play to succeed.
+infinut Math Home consists of full kindergarten and first grade math curriculum for a total of 1400 exercises.
+The FREE versions of kindergarten and first grade math each include 3 lessons with a total of 60 exercises each.
+Download infinut Math Home today and see your child play to succeed.

-The FREE version includes three lessons with a total of 60 exercises.
+The FREE versions of kindergarten and first grade math each include 3 lessons with a total of 60 exercises each.
 Your child will fall in love with infinut Math and you will too.
 Keep the progress going with a subscription.

 When we looked for apps to help teach our kids, we couldn't find any that were good.
 One was just informational text for the kids to learn by rote.
 Another was multiple-choice tests; just press buttons.
 A third had 4 soundtracks and 2 animations running all at the same time.
 How was a kid supposed to focus?